grafana/agent/docs/rfcs/xxxx-backwards-compatibility.md

 The following will be protected by backwards compatibility between minor releases:

-- **User configuration**, including configuration file syntax and the command-line interface.
+- **User configuration**, including the syntax and functional semantics of the configuration file and command-line interface.

 - **Versioned network APIs**, if any versioned APIs are introduced prior to the 1.0 release.